mitchwoodside/mitchandmeera/content/posts/first-dish.md

 Making the dish felt a _leeeettle_ bit like I was just burning up spices in the frying pan, but when you add water and the peppers it all blends together into the sauce you're hoping for.
-Last month I made some hummus for my parents, and put an extra garlic clove in becuase I like it that way.
+Last month I made some hummus for my parents, and put an extra garlic clove in because I like it that way.
 That one extra was all it took to have my Dad leave the stuff alone.
 I'm pretty sure the _Chile Tofu_ would have knocked him out.
 I use a small, toothed dish for crushing my garlic and it was overflowing at the prescribed amount, or better described as the perfect amount.